PaulineLawrey/python-novice-gapminder/_episodes/01a-run-quit-spyder.md

 ## The Spyder IDE Interface

-You will see a toolbar and 3 panes when you first open Spyder.
+You will see a menu bar, a toolbar and 3 panes when you first open Spyder.
 Working clockwise, the 3 panes are:

 * Editor,
 * Help, Variable Explorer, Plots, Files, and